-At our 2016 annual meeting of shareholders, the Company provided shareholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in our 2016 Proxy Statement.
-This non-binding advisory vote is commonly referred to as say-on-pay.
-At our 2016 annual meeting, our shareholders approved the proposal with 93.9% of the votes cast voting in favor of the say-on-pay proposal.
+At our 2017 annual meeting of shareholders, the Company provided shareholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in our 2017 Proxy Statement.
+This non-binding advisory vote is commonly referred to as "say-on-pay."
+At our 2017 annual meeting, our shareholders approved the proposal with over 90% of the shares voted in favor of the say-on-pay proposal.

-In keeping with the preference expressed by our shareholders at the 2011 annual meeting, our Board of Directors elected to hold an annual say-on-pay vote.
+At the 2017 annual meeting of shareholders, the Company also held an advisory vote on the frequency of future say-on-pay votes.
+Our shareholders voted in favor of an annual say-on-pay vote and the Company has elected to follow such recommendation.
 Accordingly, this year we are again asking our shareholders to vote FOR the approval of the compensation we pay to our named executive officers as disclosed in this Proxy Statement.
-In accordance with Rule 14a-21(b) of the Exchange Act, shareholders are being asked to vote again on how frequently we should hold future say-on-pay votes under Proposal Four of this Proxy Statement.
+In accordance with Rule 14a-21(b) of the Exchange Act, shareholders will be asked to vote again on how frequently we should hold future say-on-pay votes at the Company's 2023 annual meeting of shareholders.

-The objectives, philosophy and programs, along with the compensation paid to our named executive officers and the rationale for such compensation, are set forth in the Compensation Discussion and Analysis, and the related tables and narrative disclosures in this Proxy Statement.
+The objectives, philosophy and programs, along with the compensation paid to our named executive officers and the rationale for such compensation, are set forth in the Compensation Discussion and Analysis and the related tables and narrative disclosures in this Proxy Statement.